 • Certain misdemeanor matters

-Fixing the FTA quickly can often prevent this escalation.
+Fixing the FTA early can prevent that escalation.

 • Work conflicts